 Here are some of the before the chaos:

 The next morning at 6:oo a.m. (still jetlagged) I headed to Daiwa Sushi in Alley 6 for a sushi breakfast in the market.
 This restaurant has only 6 stools and has waits of over one hour.
 Because it was 6:00 a.m. and the sushi gods were in my favor, I was able to walk right in and get a stool!

 I started with the chef’s choice, a 7-piece selection that I gobbled and savored and relished every bite of.
 After that the fun began and the sushi chef kept offering different items all direct from the market, hot off the presses so to speak!

-It may be incredibly repetitive to say, and I am sorry, but was just so darn good, so fresh it melted like butter in your mouth.
-For a sushi lover it was nirvana.
+It may be incredibly repetitive to say, and I am sorry but was just so darn good, so fresh it melted like butter in your mouth.
+For a sushi lover, it was nirvana.
 I could have died right then a happy woman (although having Mr. Misadventures sitting next to me enjoying the meal as well would have been over the top).

-After breakfast I headed to the market, which was in full, swing.
+After breakfast, I headed to the market, which was in full, swing.
 It is a matter of life and death to remain alert and out of the way of the workers.
 One moment of distraction or letting a motorized cart, a worker with a large piece of fish, or even a small car, could hit your guard down and you.
 This is a busy working market and you can never forget you are just a tourist and in the way.

 Photos from the working day:

 But oh is it fascinating!
 And despite being completely full from breakfast there were many things that I wanted to eat.
-Everything looked beautiful, appetizing, and there is that word again, fresh.
+Everything looked beautiful, and appetizing, and there is that word again, fresh.
 If you were thinking that the fish market must smell awful you would be wrong.
 Fresh fish doesn’t smell like fish, it just smells like the ocean.

 Can you say second breakfast: